cstanze/cstanze/README.md

 ### Anything else to know about you?
 Sure, lets list them out!

-**Pronouns:** I'm fine with anything within: He/Him, They/Them, She/Her.
-I honestly don't care
+**Pronouns:** I'm fine with anything within: She/Her, They/Them, He/Him.
+I honestly don't mind

-**Fun fact:** I made my first tweak by just looking at other tweaks and learning the basics of Objective-C from that alone.
-I *never* took a course on Objective-C and *never* will.

-**Zodiac:** Pisces.

-**Favorite Artists:** Currently, its a Camellia, Kobaryro, and Logic.
+**Favorite Artists:** Currently, its a Geoxor, Camellia, Kobaryo.

-## Thanks for stopping by, hope you find what you came here for!